-Refund Policy for Dropped Intensive Courses (MAAT and MAMT)
+Refund Policy for Dropped Summer Intensive Courses (MAAT and MAMT-8 week modules)

 If a course is dropped: Then: Days 1 - 5 Student receives 100% credit for tuition for the course dropped less a \$10 drop fee per course.
 After Day 5 Student receives a 0% credit for the tuition charges.
 A \$10 drop fee will be processed per course.